eukaryotic-genome-assembly/eukaryotic-genome-assembly.github.io/_pages/handsOn_1.md

 <species>.total.histo
 ```

-Download the file \<species\>.total.histo to your local machine (if you need help for that, we have instructions on downloading/uploading files in [this](https://eukaryotic-genome-assembly.github.io/logging_on/) tutorial), go to the [Genomescope](http://qb.cshl.edu/genomescope/) page and upload the file there.
+Download the file \<species\>.total.histo to your local machine (if you need help for that, we have instructions on downloading/uploading files in [this](https://eukaryotic-genome-assembly.github.io/logging_on/) tutorial), go to the [Genomescope](http://genomescope.org/genomescope2.0/) page and upload the file there.
 You should change the **Description** to the name of your species, and the **kmer** to 31.
 Then plot.
-People working with drUrtUren1 also need to set the kmer max count to 10000.

 Save the image of both versions of the plot - normal and log scale - somewhere in your computer.